feralaes/feralpack/README.md

 ```

 ## Documentation
 Documentation is still under development but the most current description of the function in this package appear in `vignettes`.
-Specifically, in the vignette `dampack_vignette`, we provide examples on how to use the differnet functions of the package and in the `Markov_CEA_example` vignette, we provide an example on how to run Markov models for cost-effectiveness analysis in R using the functions of the dampack package.
+Specifically, in the vignette `dampack_vignette`, we provide examples on how to use the different functions of the package and in the `Markov_CEA_example` vignette, we provide an example on how to run Markov models for cost-effectiveness analysis (CEA) in R using the functions of the dampack package.

 ## Example
+Below, we provide a brief example on how to plot the cost-effectiveness acceptability curves (CEAC) and frontier (CEAF) of a three-strategy CEA using a probabilistic sensitivity analysis (PSA) dataset.
 ```R
 library(dampack)
 # Load PSA dataset